Magnesium alloy: Hot extrusion

 Not much pure magnesium is extruded, for it has somewhat poor properties, especially as regards its proof stress.
 The alloying elements of chief concern at present are aluminium, zinc, cerium and zirconium; manganese is usually also present since, though it has little effect on the strength, it has a valuable function in improving corrosion resistance.
 One important binary alloy, containing up to 2.0% manganese, is used extensively for the manufacture of rolled sheet.
 It is comparatively soft and easier to extrude than other alloys, and is also one of the few that can be rolled directly without pre-extrusion.

 In the UK, extrusions are made from billets of 2.87–12 in dia.
-On presses varying in power over the range 600-3500 tons; normal maximum pressures on the billet are 30-50 tons/sq. in the U.S. the Dow chemical company have recently installed a 13.200 ton press capable of handling billets up to 32 in.
-Extrusion technique is generally similar to that for aluminium base alloys but, according to Wilkinson and fox, die design requires special consideration and, in their opinion, should incorporate short bearing lengths and sharp die entries.
+On presses varying in power over the range 600-3500 ST; normal maximum pressures on the billet are 30-50 ST/in2 the U.S. the Dow chemical company have recently installed a 13200 ST ton press capable of handling billets up to 32 in.
+Extrusion technique is generally similar to that for aluminium base alloys but, according to Wilkinson and Fox, die design requires special consideration and, in their opinion, should incorporate short bearing lengths and sharp die entries.
 Tube extrusion in alloys AM503, ZW2, and ZW3 is now made with bridge dies.
 (The aluminium-bearing alloys do not weld satisfactorily.)
 In contrast to the previous practice of using bored billets, mandrel piercing is now used in the extrusion of large diameter tubes in ZW3 alloy.

 The stiffness of the alloys towards extrusion is increased in proportion to the amount of hardening elements they contain, and the temperature employed is generally higher the greater the quantity of these.
 Billet temperatures are also affected by the size of the sections, being higher for heavy reductions, but are usually in the range 250–450 C. Container temperatures should be identical with, or only slightly higher than billet temperature.
-Pre-heating of the billets must be carried out uniformly to promote as far as possible a homogeneous structure by absorption of compounds, such as Mg_{4}Al, present in the alloys.
+Pre-heating of the billets must be carried out uniformly to promote as far as possible a homogeneous structure by absorption of compounds, such as Mg4Al, present in the alloys.

 Fox points out and this is also applicable to aluminium alloys.
 The initial structure of the billet is important, and casting methods that lead to fine grain are worthwhile.
 In coarse material, larger particles of the compounds are present that are less readily dissolved, and tend to cause a solution gradient.
 In magnesium alloys, this causes internal stress, since solution is accompanied by a small contraction, and it can also influence the evenness of response to later heat treatment.

 The binary magnesium-manganese alloy (AM505) is readily extruded at low pressures in the temperature range 250 to 350 C., the actual temperature used depending upon the reduction and billet length rather than the properties desired, which are relatively insensitive to extrusion conditions.
 Good surface condition of the extrusion is achieved only with high speeds, of the order of 15 to 30 m per minute.